EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types

-The spectrogram \fref{fig:fourfive}(c) also elucidates that for linearly-polarized fields, the eigen-energy corresponding to a split-out peak does not change with $\theta$: the spectral features are straight vertical lines.
+The spectrogram in \fref{fig:fourfive}(c) underscores the important point that for linearly-polarized fields, the eigenenergy corresponding to a split-out peak does not change with $\theta$: the spectral features are straight vertical lines.
 While the position of a peak remains fixed, its prominence in the spectrum will, however, generally change.
-For two overlapping broadened peaks, this may give the appearance of single feature that moves continuously as $\theta$ changes.
+For two overlapping broadened peaks, this may give the appearance of a single feature that moves continuously as $\theta$ changes.
 This effect can be observed as wobbling of the side-lobes in the type-\ref{eq:typeI} column of \fref{fig:simvsexp}.